Njihia413/argus-ai-secure-poc/frontend/memory-bank/activeContext.md

     *   Chat Page HID FIDO Security Key integration for dynamic model availability.

 ## Recent Decisions
+1.  **Secure Admin Context**: Implemented a session-based `authentication_level` to differentiate between password-only and security key-based logins.
+This is used to control access to high-privilege UI and API endpoints.
+2.  **State Persistence**: Adopted Zustand's `persist` middleware to ensure the authentication state (including the new `authenticationLevel`) survives page reloads, fixing a critical race condition.
-1.  **Key Reassignment Security:** Implemented backend check to prevent reassigning a key to a user who already has an active one.
+3.  **Key Reassignment Security:** Implemented backend check to prevent reassigning a key to a user who already has an active one.
 Frontend toast notification added for this specific error.
-2.  **Dashboard Styling:**
+4.  **Dashboard Styling:**
     *   Sidebar background colors updated for both light (`#F5F5F1`) and dark (`#1c1819`) modes.
     *   Dashboard search input and sidebar trigger button styling refined (border radius, background).
     *   Active sidebar menu items now have a `rounded-full` border radius.